MvvmCross/MvvmCross/docs/_documentation/tutorials/tipcalc/a-xamarinandroid-ui-project.md

 - Notice that the `LinearLayout` has by default a **horizontal** orientation - for XAMLites, this layout is just like a `StackPanel` except that it is **very important** to specify the **vertical** orientation

-- Within this layout we'll add some `TextView`s to provide some static text labels - for XAMLites, these are like `TextBlock`s
+- Within this layout we will add some `TextView`s to provide some static text labels:

 ```xml
 <TextView